Joanna Gaines Speaks Out About the Pressures of Social Media

 As of today, Joanna currently has nearly 10 million followers on Instagram, from which she showcases her entrepreneurial and home life.
 Ironically, Movieguide® listed her as an Instagram user worth following last summer due to her transparency about her faith.
 Yet, in her article, Joanna talks about how the pressures of social media skyrocketed as her and husband Chip Gaines’ series FIXER UPPER increased in audience.
 “I could feel insecurity start to creep in, and posting a photo was no longer an act of enjoying the in-the-moments of life but rather a more calculated decision,” Joanna vulnerably continues, “with every picture I found myself critiquing if there were messy backgrounds or blurry smiles.”

-Joanna’s piece also speaks to the concerns of accountability and trap of comparison, “There is a certain, creepy allure to a place where we can present ourselves any way we choose with very little accountability.”
+Joanna’s piece also speaks to the concerns of accountability and the trap of comparison, “There is a certain, creepy allure to a place where we can present ourselves any way we choose with very little accountability.”
 Joanna asks a telling question, “what happens when we don’t think our ‘real life’ looks as good as someone else’s?”
 The solution?
 She explains of the situation, “we make adjustments — find better lighting, dress our kids in something nicer, place a vase of fresh flowers in the background, or add the perfect filter.”

 To stop the slippery slope of comparing posts or getting too caught up in social media in general, Joanna offers a personal antidote.
 “My best next step is to stop scrolling and put my phone away.”
 She continues, “that’s way harder for me to do when I’m not in a great place in my head or heart, but continuing down the rabbit hole never, ever helps a thing.”